Kgomotson/Kgomotson/README.md

 # Hi there, I'm Kgomotso! 👋

-I'm a second-year Computer Science student with a passion tech and data.
+I'm a second-year Computer Science student with a passion for tech and data.
 With hands-on experience in data analytics and software development through a traineeship and a role in data processing, I'm continually seeking new opportunities to learn and grow.

 ## 👩‍💻 Technical Skills